agoh0008/ETC5242_A1/README.md

 - The report concludes with recommendations on how the quiz might be improved based on the statistical findings.

 This work is intended to provide a comprehensive statistical overview of the quiz performance, offering insights into both the effectiveness of the quiz design and the differences in performance between student cohorts.

+The authors of this report are:
+- Alexandra Goh
+- Vaishnavi Maganti
+- Lucy Field
+- Shalini Nair